Tanner3644/racing-simulator/README.md

 ## Goals

-* Incorporate different brands of smart home devices into one smart home dashboard
+* Design a functional, easy to move racing simulator
-* Make a functional, easy to use, reliable and aesethicaly pleasing dashboard
+* Fabricate brackets for mounting steering wheel, pedals, gear shifter and e-brake
-* Use automations to intregate the components together to make tasks easier
+* Make it robust enough for the force feedback of the wheel and user inputs

 ## SolidWorks